brunohmg89/GCP-DigitalLeader/Annotation/Questions-4.md

     **Explanation:** An identity platform is a modern solution for managing the identities of users and devices in a centralized fashion.

-6. Which Google Cloud service or feature lets you build machine learning models using Standard SQL and data in a data warehouse?

-    - [x] BigQuery ML
-    - [ ] TensorFlow
-    - [ ] AutoML Tables
-    - [ ] Cloud Bigtable ML

-    **Explanation:** BigQuery ML lets you create and execute machine learning models in BigQuery using standard SQL queries.

 7. Your organization runs an application on virtual machines in Google Cloud.
 This application processes incoming images.
 This activity takes hours to create a result  for each image.
 The workload for this application normally stays at a certain baseline level, but at regular intervals it spikes to a much greater workload.
 Your organization needs to control the cost to run this application.
 What should your organization do?

     - [ ] Purchase committed use discounts for the baseline load